May not sobbing over election, Brexit minister says

-LONDON Brexit Secretary David Davis said British Prime Minister Theresa May was not sobbing over last week's failed election gamble when he met her after the vote, Davis said on Monday.
+LONDON (Reuters) - Brexit Secretary David Davis said British Prime Minister Theresa May was not sobbing over last week's failed election gamble when he met her after the vote, Davis said on Monday.

 "She is fine, she is getting on the with the job," Davis said when asked how May was.